 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-If you’re new to Air France Flying Blue, or considering transferring your points to Flying Blue miles, here’s a rundown of all the options to use your miles for flights on Air France and dozens of partner airlines.
+If you’re new to Air France Flying Blue, or are considering transferring your points to Flying Blue miles, here’s a rundown of all the different ways you can use your miles to purchase flights on Air France or on dozens of partner airlines.

 - Airlines you can book and where to find award space